 Environmental Programme

-To make the difference to people and planet, we have the ambition to be a banking leader in sustainability.
-We focus on climate, and the first step is to lead by example by striving for net zero in our own operations by reducing the carbon dioxide equivalent (CO2e) emissions associated with our own activities.
-That's why we monitor and manage the impact of our operations though our Environmental Programme.
+To make a difference to people and the planet, we have the ambition to play a leading role in accelerating the low carbon transition.
+We put sustainability at the heart of what we do, and aim to lead by example by striving for net zero in our own operations, by reducing the carbon dioxide equivalent (CO2e) emissions associated with our own activities.
+That's why we monitor and manage the impact of our operations through our Environmental Programme.

-lNG's Environmental Programme, established in 2015, aims to effectively tackle the combined challenges of climate change and the need for more efficient use of natural resources in our operations.
+lNG's Environmental Programme, established in 2015, aims to contribute to our climate action approach and to effectively tackle the need for more efficient use of natural resources in our operations.

 The Environmental Programme is focused on improving our environmental performance in the following areas: